dbist/smartsense-chef/README.md

 A `.kitchen.yaml` file is provided.
 Run `kitchen converge` to verify this cookbook.

-`foodcritic .` rules passed
+`foodcritic` rules passed
-contains a set of initial ServerSpec tests
+Contains a set of initial ServerSpec tests